 Within the same vein, cheap versus expensive mattresses also play a role in sleep health.
 Another study found that the cheaper the bed, the more lower back pain was present for subjects, compared to medium and higher priced beds.
 So ultimately, your mattress plays a huge role in sleep health and satisfaction.

 What does all this mean?
 Basically, it’s worth it to invest in your mattress to avoid having trouble staying asleep.
-Finding a mattress that suits you and your partner’s sleeping style might take work, but will ultimately bring a more positive resting experience to you both.
+A couple sleeping together should find a mattress that suits you and your partner’s sleeping style which might take work, but will ultimately bring a more positive resting experience to you both.